zhuolonghao/zhuolonghao.github.io/_posts/2022-4-14-my-first-post.md

 <p class="meta">Apr 2020 - Charlotte, NC</p>

-Hello Meta Universe!
+Hello Metaverse!

-"**Imagination is more important than knowledge.
+"*Imagination is more important than knowledge.
 Knowledge is limited.
-Imagination encircles the world.**"
+Imagination encircles the world, and all there ever will be to know and understand.*"

-― ***Albert Einstein***
+― **Albert Einstein**

-So, let me organize my limited knowledge here, from where i can push the boundaries of my world outward.
-Hopefully, I can get a chance to peek at others' imagination.
+So, let me organize my limited knowledge here, from where I can push my boundaries.
+Hopefully, I can get a chance to peek at others' imagination and have mine.

 Best,
 Z